6 Reasons You Look Older In Winter—and What You Can Do About It

 Your skin is dried out

 In addition to drying our your hair, indoor heat can also wreak havoc on your skin.
 “A youthful glow is all about luminosity,” Jody Alpert Levine, M.D., a New York City dermatologist told Glamour.
 “Dry, rough, scaly skin stops light in its tracks.”
 Re-establish moisture by adding a drop of extra virgin olive oil to your daily moisturizer, says Alexander Dane, DO, of Affiliated Dermatologists & Dermatologic Surgeons, PA in New Jersey.
 Here are some other home remedies for dry skin you can try.

 You’re less likely to exercise

 We know the feeling: It’s cold, it’s dark, and the last thing you want to do is drag yourself to the gym.
 One Gallup poll found Americans are way less likely to exercise in December than in July, and we don’t blame them.
 Unfortunately, skipping out on exercise could lead to winter weight gain.
 What’s more, you’ll never see that youthful post-workout glow!
-These 8 tricks will keep you motivated to workout in winter.
 If all else fails, schedule a fitness class in advance.
 We guarantee you’ll go as opposed to pay in order to cancel.

 You feel older in general